singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 **c.
 Rationale for the Design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

-### Part D Materiality
+### Part D. Materiality

-**Choice of Material** -- Cardboard was used to build the prototype for this device because it is inexpensive, versatile and can be cut, folded, and shaped with at-home equipment.
+**Choice of Material**:  Cardboard was used to build the prototype for this device because it is inexpensive, versatile and can be cut, folded, and shaped with at-home equipment.
 By using an Olfa knife, it is easy to make a box out of a small sheet of cardboard, which is good enough to contain the Raspberry Pi, the T9-keypad (used to input the message), and additional sensors.

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/material.png" height="240" /></p>